pymor/pymor/docs/source/tutorial_external_solver.md

 ```

-Again we define a `py:class\_` with appropiate name and docstring, but now we also indicate to pybind11
+Again we define a `py:class\_` with appropriate name and docstring, but now we also indicate to pybind11
 that this class will implement the [buffer protocol](<https://docs.python.org/3/c-api/buffer.html>), which basically
 exposes direct access to the chunk of memory associated with a `Vector` instance to Python.
 We also see how we can dispatch multiple init functions by using `py:init` objects with C++ lambda functions.